franziska-wegner/Presentations/Energy-Grid-Optimization-and-Analysis/Projects/README.md

 explain and visualize our work to the community in a more coarse grain fashion and show the progress over the years within the project.
 Each major project is listed below and the description is given in the link or inline.
-Note that other project presentations are available directly in the main folder.
+Note that other project presentations are available directly in the main folder (see also https://i11www.iti.kit.edu/en/members/franziska_wegner/activities).

 ## 1. Helmholz Program: Storage- and Cross-linked-Infrastructures (SCI)
 (Link: https://i11www.iti.kit.edu/en/projects/sci-topic6/index)